Updating Gandi.net DNS and using a Reverse Proxy with a Synology NAS

 To automatically run a script on the Synology NAS, follow these steps:

-2. Fill in the information on the Schedule tab, with the frequency and time of script execution
+Scheduletab, with the frequency and time of script execution - Fill in the

-1. Check box Send run details by email
+Send run details by email - Check box

 Result of the Gandi_Update_DNS.sh script execution